-At Chaucer Junior School, we value the diversity and backgrounds of all pupils, families and the wider community.
+At Chaucer Junior School, we value the diversity and backgrounds of our entire school community and the wider world.
 Our school reflects British values in all that we do.
 We aim to nurture our pupils on their journey through life so they can grow into safe, generous, democratic, responsible and respectful adults who make a positive difference to British society and to the world.
-We encourage our pupils to be creative, unique, open minded and independent individuals, respectful of themselves and of others in our school, our local community and the wider world.
+We encourage our pupils to celebrate their differences and uniqueness whilst remaining open-minded and independent individuals that show respect to themselves and everyone else.

 Chaucer Junior School